 The Transect Walk could either involve walking through the village diagonally or a more systematic walk through the different localities of the village.
 A systematic walk through is recommended so as to gain an appreciation of the six focus areas of the village study - Poverty, Education, Health, Panchayati Raj Institutions as they function in the village, Gender issues and Agriculture and Land Reforms.
 What will be the order of priorities in the Walk Through has to be decided by the group amongst itself by a process of mutual agreement.
 However, care has to be taken that no part of the village is left out.
 The village community tends to be extremely observant in this regard.
-Omitting a locality, even it is inadvertent, is interpreted in terms of bias on part of the group and may bar further communication.
+Omitting a locality, even if it is inadvertent, is interpreted in terms of bias on part of the group and may bar further communication.

-It is essential that local people should accompany the group during the Walk Through.
-The local persons may be of two kinds - those who belong to the locality by the virtue of their residence or those who hold a village identity either on account of their preeminence in some field of life, age, education, status in life or elective office held.
-At the same time care should be taken not to take along persons who are controversial or in whose presence the villagers may be reluctant to communicate.
-An instance may be cited of one group that took the local Patwari on their Walk Through.
-The consequence was that the other villagers refused to open up at the time of the visit and the purpose of the exercise was defeated.
-Sometimes when the group begins its Walk Through more and more people join in and it gradually acquires the shape of a procession.
-This is to be encouraged for it builds up confidence of the villagers.
+It is essential that local people should accompany the group during the 'Walk Through'.
+The local persons may be of two kinds - those who belong to the locality by the virtue of their residence or those who hold a village identity either on account of their pre-eminence in some field of life, age, education, status in life or elective office held.
+At the same time care should be taken not to take along persons who are controversial or in whose presence the other villagers may be reluctant to communicate.
+An instance may be cited of one group that took the local Patwari on their 'Walk Through'.
+The consequence was that the other villagers remained withdrawn and did not open up at the time of the visit and the purpose of the exercise was defeated.
+Sometimes when the group begins its 'Walk Through' more and more people join in and it gradually acquires the shape of a procession.
+This is to be encouraged for it builds the confidence of the villagers and brings a momentum to the exercise.

-The persons accompanying the group on its Walk Through should be encouraged to interact.
-The topic of discussion has to be carefully channellised.
+The persons accompanying the group on its 'Walk Through' should be encouraged to interact.
+The topic of discussion has to be carefully channelized.
 One convenient point to start will be to enquire about the history of the village, the eminent persons that it has produced, persons who have held elective office from this village in the local self-government institutions, etc. The questions can even extend to the crimes committed in the village, like some of the recent instances of crime including dacoities, thefts etc. However, please be aware that too much inquiry regarding the commission of crimes can lead to suspicion that the members of the group are actually Police Informers or belong to the CID.
-The villagers are sensitive on certain types of information.
+The villagers are sensitive about certain types of information.
 The group should be careful not to tread on their sensitivity.
 Issues related to caste and electoral politics should be treated with circumspection.

-Other questions can relate to agriculture and crop conditions, rains, water harvesting structures, condition of the canals, visits of the doctor and working of the Panchayati Raj Institutions.
+Other questions can relate to agriculture and crop conditions, rains, water harvesting structures, condition of the canals, visits of the doctor and working of the Panchayati Raj Institutions etc.